• Skip to primary navigation

 • Info

-People who are crazy about their car maintenance do not compromise on amplifier and subwoofer specs.
-It is a puzzle for some people to understand the basic terminologies about the speaker like what is meant by impedance?
+People who are crazy about their car maintenance do not compromise on amplifiers and subwoofer specs.
+It is a puzzle for some people to understand the basic terminologies about the speaker, like what is meant by impedance.
 Why is it so important?
 And the most important one, What hits harder 1 ohm or 4 ohms?

 What-Hits-Harder-1-Ohm-or-4-Ohm

 Let’s make clear all these blurred concepts in the world of impedance.
-Starting with the basic and key question:
+Starting with the basic and key questions:

 • What is meant by the speaker’s impedance?